Summary & Highlights

 Does Medicare Cover Weighted Blankets?

-The quick answer to this question is no, Medicare will not pay for a weighted blanket.
+No, Medicare will not pay for a weighted blanket.
 There is a long list of qualifications before Medicare will pay for durable medical equipment for its beneficiaries.
-There has to be a proven clinical benefit of the product and the product has to go through several committees and receive what is called a HCPCS code.
-And, unfortunately, there is no HCPCS code for weighted blankets at this time.
+There has to be a proven clinical benefit of the product, and the product has to go through several committees and receive what is called an HCPCS code.
+And unfortunately, there is no HCPCS code for weighted blankets now.

 Can Weighted Blankets Be Used in Nursing Homes?

-Apart from seniors with conditions that prohibit them from using a weighted blanket, the elderly can use weighted blankets in a wide variety of environments where stress and anxiety may arise.
+Apart from seniors with conditions that prohibit them from using a weighted blanket, the elderly can use weighted blankets in various environments where stress and anxiety may arise.
 This includes nursing homes and long-term care facilities, where caregivers use weighted blankets to help seniors calm down and grounded.

 Are Weighted Blankets Considered a Restraint?